pkratoch-git-workshop/git-tasks/source/cheatsheet.md

 Git Cheatsheet
 ==============

-- git add
+- git add     - add file contents to the index
-- git commit
+- git commit  - record changes to the repository